DanversKara/esphome-s3-box-3-lvgl/README.md

 Improves performance and load consistency\

+i replaced HAL, Default and all other wake words with OKAY Computer

+also turn off notificaiton sound, turn off wake sound, i find it delays ai from waking up to wake names. make sure you tunr on enable speaker.

 Replaced with lightweight icons and cleaner text

 *Swipe was already there and alarm clock was there by tapping the time top left.